fieldtrip/website/development/realtime/tobi.md

 To recompile tia2ft, a C++ compiler with the STL and Boost libraries is required.

-To compile tia2ft, you can do the followin
+To compile tia2ft, you can do the following:

 1.  build `libbuffer.a` in `/realtime/buffer/src` by issuing `make`,
 2.  build `tia2ft` by issuing `make` in `/realtime/acquisition/tobi/`.